csknk/bash-random-words/README.md

 Issues
 ------
 The index value is computed by taking the remainder of the random number modulo the size of the keyspace (i.e. the number of words selected from).

-This will introduce a slight biasif the maximum random number % keyspace is not equal to the keyspace - 1.
+This will introduce a bias if the maximum random number % keyspace is not equal to the keyspace - 1.

 @TODO: fix this.